-The California Code of Judicial Ethics, with the exception of the following provisions, should apply to state administrative law judges:
+The California Code of Judicial Ethics should generally apply to state administrative law judges.
+However, the following provisions of the Code, which may be appropriate for judges, are inappropriate as applied to administrative law judges:

-- Canon 3B(7) provides rules for ex parte communications; the Administrative Procedure Act already covers the matter in some detail.7 - Canon 3B(10) relates to juries, which are not used in administrative adjudication. - Canon 4C includes a provision that prohibits service by a judge in a position that constitutes a public office within the meaning of Article VI, § 17 of the California Constitution; but an administrative law judge is an employee of the executive branch, not the judicial branch. - Canons 4F and 4G prohibit private employment in alternative dispute resolution or the practice of law; these matters are the subject of each employing agency's incompatible activity rules adopted pursuant to Government Code Section 19990. - Canon 5 contains provisions concerning political activities for the elective office of a judge; these are not relevant to administrative law judges.
+- Canon 3B(7) provides rules for ex parte communications; the Administrative Procedure Act already covers the matter in some detail.7 - Canon 3B(10) relates to juries, which are not used in administrative adjudication. - Canon 4C limits the right to engage in governmental, civic, and charitable activities, however, administrative law judges are executive branch rather than judicial branch employees, and the range of issues that may come before them is narrowly circumscribed. - Canons 4E, 4F, and 4G prohibit service as a fiduciary or private employment in alternative dispute resolution or the practice of law; these matters are the subject of each employing agency's incompatible activity rules adopted pursuant to Government Code Section 19990.

-5. California Judges Association, California Code of Judicial Conduct, Canons 1-5 (1992).
+^{5.} California Judges Association, California Code of Judicial Conduct, Canons 1-5 (1992).

-6. A copy of the California Code of Judicial Ethics is attached to this recommendation as an Appendix.
+^{6.} A copy of the California Code of Judicial Ethics is attached to this recommendation as an Appendix.

-7. Gov't Code §§ 11430.10-11430.70 (operative July 1, 1997), 11513.5 (operative until July 1, 1997).
+^{7.} Gov't Code §§ 11430.10-11430.70 (operative July 1, 1997), 11513.5 (operative until July 1, 1997).

-• Canon 6 - enforcement of and compliance with the code of ethics - requires adaptation to executive branch as opposed to judicial branch implementation and enforcement.
+- Canon 5 contains provisions concerning political activities for the elective office of a judge; these are not relevant to administrative law judges. - Canon 6 enforcement of and compliance with the code of ethics requires adaptation to executive branch as opposed to judicial branch implementation and enforcement.